How Advisors are Paid

 Furthermore, many traditional brokers earn commissions on the products they offer, sometimes making it less than clear whether they're picking an investment because it's best for you or because it's best for them.

 My take: I hold my business to the fiduciary standard.
 While there are plenty of honest and ethical financial advisors who are paid on commission, any time someone other than you is paying for the advice you receive, there's an inherent conflict of interest.
-The only question is how much.

 The CFP® Designation